 Scrum in practice

 Scrum is used in all organizations represented in the expert group.
 How this works in practice, however, is different in each organization.
 For example, Technische Unie uses Waterfall and Scrum side by side.
 The method chosen depends on the project.
 The same is the case with LindeGas.
 They use Waterfall for the back end and Scrum for developing the e-commerce environment.
 Zamro also works a lot with Scrum and uses Kanban for the front end.
 In short, the purpose and the circumstances determine which methodology will be used.
 However, it appears that Waterfall is mainly chosen for projects of which the outcome is predetermined and Scrum fits better with projects that are more explorative - and this is often the case in the world of digital commerce.
-In such projects, adjustment, flexibility and customer feedback are of great importance.
+For instance, in projects that follow an MVP approach (Minimum viable project), adjustment, flexibility and customer feedback are of great importance.

 Prioritizing is important in Agile working.
 But, Jules van der Werf (MS Schippers) says: "In many companies people don't take the value of priorities as serious as they say.
 Nanne Batelaan (The Stiho Group): "A Product Owner has to assign value to each story, but you have to avoid a race for the highest number of value points.
 Then you create an unworkable situation.
 Krimo Maadi (Fluiconnecto) also agrees that Agile is not always the best option.
 "For an ERP implementation, people are more inclined to work with waterfalls.
 I think that Scrum can also work for an ERP project if you apply the principles of it correctly.
 We recently stopped a project because we were mainly working on the fancy add-ons."
 In that case, the backlog was not properly prioritized on business value and risk!